 The Commission generally collects and analyzes between 45 and 60 fish tissue samples annually.
 Samples comprised primarily of three-fish composites are analyzed for certain organics, pesticides, and metals.
 These data are then used by various agencies in each of the states bordering the river to issue fish consumption advisories to the public.
-Total mercury water column data were collected from 16 clean metals sites once every other month between 2009 and 2013.
+Total mercury water column data were collected from 15 clean metals sites once every other month between 2010 and 2014.
 PCBs and dioxins were measured through high volume sampling.
 Collection of PCB and dioxin data was an ongoing process from 1997 through 2004; all data has been included in this assessment because that data would not be expected to have changed significantly since then.
+The assessment based on PCBs and Dioxin are historical and therefore have not changed since no further data has been collected.
 A full description of each designation for the fish consumption use is as follows: